-Mandatory Reporting by School Employees - Any employee who witnessed or who has reliable information or reason to believe that an individual may have been discriminated against, harassed or bullied in violation of policy 1710/4021/7230 must report the offense immediately to an appropriate individual designated in subsection C.1., below.
-An employee who does not promptly report possible discrimination, harassment or bullying shall be subject to disciplinary action.

-- Reporting by Other Third Parties All members of the school community including students, parents, volunteers and visitors are also strongly encouraged to report any act that may constitute an incident of discrimination, harassment or bullying. - Anonymous Reporting Reports of discrimination, harassment or bullying may be made anonymously but formal disciplinary action may not be taken solely on the basis of an anonymous report. - Investigation of Reports Reports of discrimination, harassment or bullying shall be investigated sufficiently to determine whether further action under this policy or otherwise is necessary, and school officials shall take such action as appropriate under the circumstances.
+- Mandatory Reporting by School Employees Any employee who witnessed or who has reliable information or reason to believe that an individual may have been discriminated against, harassed or bullied in violation of policy 1710/4021/7230 or 1730/4022/7231 must report the offense immediately to an appropriate individual designated in subsection C.1., below.
+An employee who does not promptly report possible discrimination, harassment or bullying shall be subject to disciplinary action. - Reporting by Other Third Parties All members of the school community including students, parents, volunteers and visitors are also strongly encouraged to report any act that may constitute an incident of discrimination, harassment or bullying. - Anonymous Reporting Reports of discrimination, harassment or bullying may be made anonymously but formal disciplinary action may not be taken solely on the basis of an anonymous report. - Investigation of Reports Reports of discrimination, harassment or bullying will be investigated sufficiently to determine whether further action under this policy or otherwise is necessary, and school officials shall take such action as appropriate under the circumstances, regardless of the alleged victims willingness to cooperate.
 At the option of the alleged victim, the report may be treated as a complaint by the alleged victim under this policy.